 9. Bring Favorite Stuffed Animals

 I always allow my children to bring their favorite stuffed animal on the plane.
 It gives them a traveling buddy and a source of comfort.
 It can also be a pillow when they are sleepy.
 The key is to make sure they always have it before you leave the gate, get off the plane or exit a shuttle or taxi.
-All moms know how hard it is to track down lost stuffed animals or favorite blankets.

 10. Allow For Plenty of Time Between Transfers